Compared to other trap bars on the market, there aren’t a lot with the same quality level that Rogue brings to the table.

 For smaller lifters, this is fine!
 But for bigger lifters (we all want to be bigger, right?), it’s a huge pain getting in and out of them!

-On my previous Trap Bar, which was the god-awful CAP Barbell Hex Bar, it was so narrow that I felt claustrophobic inside the cage.
+On my previous trap bar, which was the god-awful CAP Barbell Trap Bar, it was so narrow that I felt claustrophobic inside the cage.

 My hands were super close to my sides, and I felt like it absolutely prevented me from overloading properly.

-Once I switched to Rogues Trap Bar, I had way more space to lift in, which helped me get into stronger positions.
+Once I switched to the Rogue TB-2 Trap Bar, I had way more space to lift in, which helped me get into stronger positions.

-That’s a big difference overnight, and I absolutely contribute it to Rogues Trap Bar.
+That’s a big difference overnight, and I absolutely contribute it to this Rogue Trap Bar.

 Getting yourself into the strongest position that allows you to do the most weight for the most reps is what strength training is all about, after all!

-The handles are also spaced perfectly for me, which I’ll go over in the next section.
+The knurled handles are also spaced perfectly for me, which I’ll go over in the next section.

 The cage itself is around 28.5″ in width, which is just right for bigger and smaller lifters alike!

-If you’re looking for a trap bar for bigger and taller lifters that need more space, this is it.
+If you’re looking for a solid trap bar for bigger and taller lifters that need more space, the TB-2 Rogue Trap Bar is it.

 Knurling & Handles

-This was the second factor I had to consider, the knurling and the handles themselves.
+This was the second factor I had to consider, the knurling and the set of handles themselves.

 I wanted something that had a nice, solid knurling that wasn’t going to rip my hands up but also wasn’t slippery like cheaper bars tend to be.

-Luckily with Rogues, it has a medium-depth knurl that reminds me of their standard Ohio Bar.
+Luckily with this Rogue Trap Bar, it has a medium-depth knurl that reminds me of their standard Ohio Bar.
 Which I’ve owned for a couple of years and highly recommend as well!

-This knurl makes it really easy to get a grip on the trap bar without it shredding your hands as a cheaper CAP Trap Bar will.
+This knurl makes it really easy to get a solid grip on the Rogue TB-2 without it shredding your hands as a cheaper CAP Trap Bar will.

 Believe me, I’ve used the latter for a couple of years, and so have others; it has not broken in and got better at all.
 The knurl on cheaper bars is just not worth it.

-Along with the knurling, this Trap Bar has two different handle heights that allow for variation in your training.
+Along with the knurling, the TB-2 Rogue Trap Bar has two different handle heights that allow you to change the overall range of motion.

 If you use the lower height, it forces you to get much lower, and for shorter lifters, it definitely seems to work well.

-However, I went with this instead of the TB-1 Trap Bar was simple; I wanted to use the raised handles.
+However, I went with this instead of the TB-1 Trap Bar was simple; I wanted to use the raised knurled handles.
+Sure, while this might reduce the range of motion, it allows taller lifters to lift more comfortably.

 If you’re taller, it’s going to be very difficult to set up properly on some movements.
 Sometimes the Conventional Deadlift isn’t the right tool for your goals.
 Which is the main reason I switched to the trap bar deadlift in the first place.

-By using the higher handles, I’m able to get into a much stronger position without compromising my technique.
+By using the higher set of handles, I’m able to get into a much stronger position without compromising my technique.

-I’m sure many of you understand the need for the higher handles just like I do.
+I’m sure many of you understand the need for higher handles just like I do.

-And if you ever want to do other variations, you just flip the bar over and use the lower handles.
+And if you ever want to do other trap bar exercises with a greater range of motion, you just flip the bar over and use the lower handles.
 Easy!

-The sleeves on a Trap Bar can make or break the entire thing.
-Most trap bars have really short sleeves that can only hold a couple hundred lbs.
+The sleeves on a trap bar can make or break the entire thing.
+Most trap bars have really short sleeves that can only have a weight capacity of a couple hundred lbs.

 If you’re using super bulky bumper plates found in most commercial gyms, it’s going to be even lower.